tommella90/Tommy_Portfolio/README.md

 ## 2) Scatterplot generator with Touchdesigner
 ### The projcet contains a scatterplot generator in a touchdesigner file.
-Without any cooding needed, you only need to upload a csv file, write down the x and y variables, and it's done.
+Upload a csv file, write down the x and y variables, and it's done (no code needed).
 Plus, it contains many more features, good both for data visualization and data exploration.

 https://user-images.githubusercontent.com/66441052/191326662-39af976e-0913-44a4-87b6-0c2f44ed841e.mp4